Here are the best things to do in San Simeon, California. This town is home to Hearst’s Castle and many other wonders.

 There is so much to do in coastal San Luis Obispo County.
 I completely adore the region and visit more than once per year.

 Gateway to Big Sur – You can use a day to explore San Simeon and Cambria and then depart to Big Sur the next day.
-By staying overnight on the area, you can maximize your time at the most famous stretch of California’s Coast.
+By staying overnight in the area, you can maximize your time at the most famous stretch of California’s Coast.

 Ragged Point (20 miles north) – Those short on time can have a taste of Big Sur by driving to Ragged Point, a spot with impressive cliff vistas, a waterfall, and some hikes.
 It is a short drive if you are exploring San Carpoforo Creek and Beach.

 Paso Robles (40 miles east) – Wine lovers rejoice!
 Paso is only a couple of miles away from San Simeon.
-Paso’s east vineyards are even located closer to San Simeon.
+Paso’s east vineyards and wineries are even located closer to San Simeon.
 Use scenic CA-46 to reach the wine area.

 Cambria (10 miles south) – Cambria and San Simeon are usually marketed together.
 So, it makes sense to visit both on a single trip.
 Make sure you have enough time to check Cambria’s nature preserves, wine tasting rooms, and Monterey pines.
 This town is a favorite of many.
 I have an extensive guide on Things to Do in Cambria.